 Andromeda Apocalypse^[374] was Innocenti's sequel to Andromeda Awakening.
-The hard, Italian-style manipulation puzzles of the earlier game had been softened, the focus on story increased, and Sam Kabo Ashwell brought on as translation expert.
+The hard, Italian-style manipulation puzzles of the earlier game had been softened, the focus on story increased, and, for the new game, Sam Kabo Ashwell brought to help with grammar and text correction, along with additional help by Andrew Schultz.
 The result was one of the best hard sci-fi games out there (for fans of things like $Sphere^{[159]}$ or $Star\ Trek$).
 For some reason, this game has the least number of ratings of any other IFComp winner on IFDB (both at the time of first writing in 2017 and also in 2024).
 Perhaps its due to the fact that sequels are always played less than originals, as people tend to to skip games in a series, and some number of people drop out.
-Earth and Sky 3^[542] has been around for 8 years more than Andromeda Apocalypse, yet has almost as few ratings.
+Earth and $Sky\ 3^{[542]}$ has been around for eight years more than Andromeda Apocalypse, yet has almost as few ratings.

-$Eurydice^{[25]}$ was the only top 3 game I know of to be completely anonymous.
+$Eurydice^{[24]}$ was the only top three game I know of to be completely anonymous.
 This game starts out in a house with tons of NPCs during a funeral, and some light, optional old-schoolish puzzles.
 It then turns into a mythological reenactment of Orpheus and Eurydice.
 It is a very melancholy game, similar to $Map^{[484]}$ from 2015 in that respect.
 It had multiple endings and a sort of moral choice thing going on.